Collinformatics/HackTheBox/SkillsAssessment/Stack-Based Buffer Overflows on Linux x86/writeup.md

 Now that we've got a shellcode, we can design a payload.
 Our requirements are:

 - 2060 bytes + pointer to shellcode.
-- 103 bytes (128 chars) for shellcode.
+- 100 bytes of no operation instruction (NOPS).
-- Lets add 100 bytes of no operation instruction (NOPS)
+- 103 bytes for the shellcode.

          Buffer = "\x41" * (2060 - 100 - 103) = 1857
            NOPs = "\x90" * 100